spinalcom/spinal-model-graph/Docs/markdown/api.md

 <a name="SpinalNode+removeChild"></a>

 ### spinalNode.removeChild(node, relationName, relationType) ⇒ <code>Promise.&lt;Boolean&gt;</code>
-Remove the node from the relation children.
+Removes the node from the relation children.

 **Kind**: instance method of [<code>SpinalNode</code>](#SpinalNode)
 **Returns**: <code>Promise.&lt;Boolean&gt;</code> - A promise containing true if the node was a child